10 ways to speed up web font loading

 }

-This @font-face checks if the user has the font locally, and if they do not, downloads it remotely.
-That means that users with the font get a free performance boost while adding little complexity to the code and no disadvantage to users who do not have the font locally.
+checks if the user has the font locally, and if they do not, downloads it remotely.
+That means that users who already have the font don’t need to redownload it.
 If you want to focus on fonts that computers usually have, you can check out Windows 11’s font list and macOS Sonoma’s font list.

 9. Implement Caching